yonghah/esri2sf/README.md

 Still many geographic data is delivered through ESRI's ArcGIS Server.
 It is not easy to utilize the geographic data in the GIS servers from data analysis platform like R or Pandas.
-This package enables users to use vector data in ArcGIS Server from R through the server's REST API.
+This package enables users to scrape vector data in ArcGIS Server from R through the server's REST API.
 It download geographic features from ArcGIS Server and saves it as [Simple Features](https://cran.r-project.org/web/packages/sf/vignettes/sf1.html).